Listed buildings in Eccleston, St Helens

 Eccleston is a civil parish in St Helens, Merseyside, England.
-It contains seven buildings that are recorded in the National Heritage List for England as designated listed buildings.
+It contains eight buildings that are recorded in the National Heritage List for England as designated listed buildings.
 Of these, four are listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.

 The parish is partly residential, and partly rural.
 The major building in the parish is Scholes House.
 This is listed, as are two associated structures.
-The other listed buildings consist of a house, a farmhouse, a church, and a war memorial.
+The other listed buildings consist of a house, a farmhouse, a church, a bridge and a war memorial.